DaniDMoura/Task-Manager-APP/README.md

 # Task Tracker

-A simple desktop application for managing tasks built with Python and tkinter.
+A desktop application for managing tasks built with Python and tkinter.

 ## Features